1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 9. Horse riding

-10. Jeep tour around the country
+10. Do a self-guided Jeep tour around the country

-11. Drive through the rough interior
+11. Drive through the rough interior of Iceland

-12. Camp in different parts of Iceland.
+12. Camp in different parts of Iceland

-13. Eat seafood and other Icelandic food (lamb, skyr, rye bread, hot dogs…)
+13. Eat seafood and other Icelandic food (lamb, skyr, rye bread, hot dogs, etc.)

 14. Attend a Bjork’s concert

-15. Place a rock on top of a rock pyramid and make a wish.
+15. Place a rock on top of a rock pyramid and make a wish

-Sample 10-day camping itinerary
+A 10-day camping itinerary in Iceland

 Start in Reykjavik, drive through the interior to the north, continue to the east and head south before returning to Reykjavik.